Rabadash8820/UnityAssemblies/README.md

 We do *not* provide short-hand properties for assemblies stored in `UnityModulesPath`.
 The folder is completely flat, so you can just reference assemblies there by filename.
 If you're unsure of which modules to reference, check out the Unity Scripting Manual.
 Every type includes an `Implemented in` note at the top of the page, telling you in which of Unity's core modules the type is implemented.
 For example, here is a screenshot of the manual page for `Vector2`:

 ![Unity Scripting Manual page for Vector2, showing that the type is implemented in UnityEngine.CoreModule](./images/unity-modules-docs.png)

+**Warning: There is a Unity module called `UnityEngine.dll`.
+This is not to be confused with the `UnityEngine.dll` under `$(UnityInstallRoot)/Editor/Data/Managed`.
+If you have [removed the default UnityEngine.dll](#removing-the-default-reference-to-unityengine.dll) from your project, then you may still need to reference this module, for types like `GUIElement`, `Network`, `ProceduralMaterial`, etc.**

 ## Available Short-Hand Assembly Properties